 – Taiichi Ohno

-Each of our daily stand up meetings had a very similar agenda:
+Each of our daily standup meetings had a very similar agenda:

-The last item was added after I left by my successor, Steve Kane.
-On another large whiteboard there was the day of the month across the top and each executive staff member’s name along the left side.
-When issues were brought up during the stand up meeting, ownership of the issue was assigned to a member and a sticky note placed on the board for the date when the person committed to having it resolved.
+The Daily Accountability Board was added after I left by my successor, Steve Kane.
+It was a large whiteboard with the day of the month written across the top and each executive staff member’s name along the left side.
+The whiteboard, and our executive standup meeting, was in our de facto obeya room, which wasn’t a room but a wide section of hallway that was open and visible to all, at all times.
+When issues were brought up during the standup meeting, members of the team took ownership of the issue and placed a sticky note on the board that included the date when the person committed to having it resolved.

-When that day arrived the person had to report on the status (but again, there was no daily status until that date arrived).
-If it was complete, the sticky note was removed.
+When that day arrived, the person had to report on the status (there was no daily report until the date arrived) of the problem.
+If the task was complete, the sticky note was removed.
 If it wasn’t complete, a red dot was added to the note for each day it was late, and if the date was rescheduled the dots stayed.
-This wasn’t to overtly create a personal “strike” against the person, but was a visual indicator that we had somehow underestimated the time required.
-This could be due to workload, complexity, or other factors.
-It helped us learn and improve.
-The whiteboard, and our executive stand up meeting, was in our de facto obeya room – which wasn’t a room but a wide section of hallway.
-Open and visible to all, at all times.
+This wasn’t to overtly create a “strike” against the person, but was a visual indicator that we had somehow underestimated the time required.
+The delay could be due to workload, complexity, or other factors.
+Knowing what caused it helped us learn and improve.